alberdilab/invasion_hologenomics/README.md

 # Invasion hologenomics
 Repository of the invasion hologenomics project.
-Details will be added.
+Details will be added now.

 ## Input data
 Describe input data files here